starwit/starwit-awareness-engine/README.md

 - [`/tools`](tools/README.md) - Contains the [`watch`](tools/watch.py) script which makes visually introspecting the pipeline easy (can render image output for every stage)
 - [`/nvidia`](nvidia/notes.md) - Some rough documentation about setting up K3s with Nvidia properly (needs to be extended / automated)
 - [`/dashboards`](dashboards/) - A place to save created dashboards for viewing the pipeline metrics (not part of the demo setup yet)

+## SemVer conventions
+As this is highly debatable, here is what we are currently trying to maintain:
+- Patch version: This is increased if neither the public API of the artifact in question is changed nor any new features are implemented.
+Upgrade should be possible without any changes to config or setup.
+Dependency bumps are also included, if the preceding points are
+- Minor version: This is increased if the component changes its public API in a downwards compatible way (that usually means the new feature extends the existing functionality and has some sane defaults).
+Upgrade should be possible without any changes to the configuration.
+- Major version: This is increased if the component changes its public API in a non-downwards-compatible way and changes to configuration / infrastructure / etc. have to be made to upgrade.

 ## How-To Prod Install